chokevin8/chokevin8.github.io/_projects/2_project.md

 targeted by the immune system for degradation and clearance and therefore will cause unwanted inflammation and toxicity that can be detrimental or even fatal to the patient.
 *Therefore, this project's research was focused on the design of the lipid nanoparticles, or LNPs, for effective delivery of pDNAs/mRNAs to develop vaccines for malaria/cancer.*

-To briefly introduce the background of LNPs, LNPs usually are constituted of four components:
-*The project's main motivation, therefore, is not only for successful delivery of the drug payload, but also about optimizing the formulation of the LNP.*
+To briefly introduce the background of LNPs, LNPs usually are constituted of four components: 1) Ionizable lipid, 2) PEGylated lipid, 3) Cholesterol, and 4) Helper lipid.
+The first three components were fixed, and six different helper lipids were explored, with the ratios of the four lipids being varied as well.
+A total of 1090 different LNPs were designed, with two of the helper lipids being cationic, anionic, and zwitterionic.
+The ratio and the different helper lipids have a huge impact on the charge, pKa, and size of LNPs, which all have a huge influence in the successful delivery of the drug payload. *Therefore, the project's main motivation is not only for successful delivery of the drug payload, but also about optimizing the formulation of the LNP beforehand.*

 To briefly introduce the two projects:
 <br>